rsriprakash/rsriprakash.github.io/_pages/publications.md

 redirect_from:
   - /publications
 ---
+This material is presented to ensure timely dissemination of scholarly and technical work.
+Copyright and all rights therein are retained by authors or by other copyright holders.
+All persons copying this information are expected to adhere to the terms and constraints invoked by each author's copyright.
+In most cases, these works may not be reposted without the explicit permission of the copyright holder.
 ## Journals
 * [On the Regret of Online Edge Service Hosting](https://arxiv.org/abs/2303.06851)<br>
 		&nbsp;&nbsp;&nbsp;&nbsp; with Nikhil Karamchandani and Sharayu Moharir.<br>